Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 Marnell Architecture is designing the complex, ensuring the entertainment district blends seamlessly with the enclosed ballpark.

-The stadium itself will feature five overlapping shell-like roof structures and a glass outfield wall offering views of the Las Vegas Strip.
+The stadium will feature five overlapping shell-like roof structures and a glass outfield wall offering views of the Las Vegas Strip.

 Strategic Growth And Future Outlook